-Footnotes
+11 Footnotes

-- Page 10.
+- Page 9.
 Some cells, however, are direction selective even though they have space-time separable weighting functions (McLean et al., 1994; Emerson and Citron, 1992; McLean and Palmer, 1989).
-The behavior of these cells cannot be accounted for by models like those advocated in this Chapter, in which direction selectivity is due to an underlying spatiotemporal linear stage. - Page 19.
-Indeed, it is widely held that in the absence of synaptic plasticity and for reasonable presynaptic firing rates, each presynaptic spike results in a stereotyped postsynaptic conductance increase (Koch and Poggio, 1987; Jack et al., 1975).
-Synaptic transmission can then be considered to be a linear transformation whose impulse response is given by the shape of an isolated postsynaptic conductance increase. - Page 22.
-An even better model for the spike rate encoder of visual cortical cells is given by the opposite arrangement, in which rectification is followed by a band-pass linear filter (Carandini et al., 1994).
+The behavior of these cells cannot be accounted for by models like those advocated in this Chapter, in which direction selectivity is due to an underlying spatiotemporal linear stage. - Page 17.
+An even better model for the spike rate encoder of visual cortical cells is given by the opposite arrangement, in which rectification is followed by a band-pass linear filter (Carandini et al., 1996).
 This arrangement however would make the model very hard to deal with analytically.
-The two arrangements give identical first harmonic responses to sinusoidal stimulation at a fixed temporal frequency. - Page 28.
+The two arrangements give identical first harmonic responses to sinusoidal stimulation at a fixed temporal frequency. - Page 21.
 The driving current depends on the cell's synaptic inputs, but it is independent of V, the cell's membrane potential.
 The driving current could only be measured by voltage clamping the cell.
 It is not the actual synaptic current, which depends on the membrane potential V.